dpmaddalena/dpmaddalena.github.com/_posts/2019-08-11-isolation.md

 <p>&nbsp;</p>

-images ... *Church in Flower*, circa 1942, woodcut, by Spyros Vassiliou
+image ... *Church in Flower*, circa 1942, woodcut, by Spyros Vassiliou

 *[email](mailto:dpmaddalena@gmail.com?subject=isolation) for more information on this project.*